 This is Garden glamping!
 Instead, bring along your duvet from home.
 Be sure to have a bright and fresh duvet cover to fit with the rest of your decor; splash out on a cosy camping quilt its a more practical and hardy option that you can take outside, too.

-While it’s great to play some games and have a few drinks, why not up the ante and bring out a projector and put up a screen for an easy way to binge your favourite Netflix series while enjoying your garden glamping.
+While playing some games and having a few drinks is great, why not up the ante, bring out a projector, and put up a screen for an easy way to binge your favourite Netflix series while enjoying your garden glamping?
 Hang an old bedsheet, or even an outdoor projector screen, from a fence or washing line.
 You can even use the side of your house for your projector wall.

 Having extra time to chill out is the best part of glamping in your garden.
 Garden glamping at home should be a relaxing activity; so, you can spend the time relaxing.
 Put all your gadgets inside for a digital detox, read and pamper yourself with a face mask.